 Greeks love their tomatoes.
 Almost any vegetable side dish is made with fresh or canned tomatoes and a nice long simmer or roasting.
 Tomatoes get nice and sweet when they are cooked for a long period of time, and they add some oomph to otherwise boring vegetables.
-Bamies, or okra, are my favorite vegetable, by far, the “Greek” way.
+Mpamies (BAHM-yes), or okra, are probably my favorite vegetable the “Greek” way.
 Unfortunately I have a very hard time finding fresh okra here for some reason.
 And, the frozen variety is sliced, which I am not a fan of in a dish like this.
-So you better belive that whenever I find a decent amount of good looking, fresh okra bamies are made.
+So you better believe that whenever I find a decent amount of good looking, fresh okra mpamies are made.

 Greek-Style Stewed Vegetables